Limits to crystallization pressure

-During the three hours with high saturation index, $\sigma$=0.44, the outer rims of the calcite crystal grew at a constant rate as can be seen in the upper plot of Figure~\ref{fig:calcitesize}.
-The upwards growth shown the lower plot of Figure~\ref{fig:calcitesize}, however goes through three distinct phases: The first 13 minutes the confined surface grows to accommodate the contact and tilting the crystal slightly, then there is a steady upwards growth of 2.6~nm/min.
-The pressure increase pushes the crystal 3~nm downwards and then at contact pressure $p\geq$100~kPa the vertical growth slows down exponentially and comes to a complete halt.
-We continued to let the crystal grow under this load for 12 hours more, but there was no further growth upwards within the accuracy of our technique of $\pm 0.5$~nm.
-The lower 6 images of the crystal in Figure~\ref{fig:calcitepress} shows that the growth rim that was split up in domains with steps between grows to form a smooth calcite rim in contact with the glass surface all around the crystal rim.
-During the first 30 minutes of this reformation of the rim the crystal growth is still pushing the crystal up against the applied load, after that the rim in contact widens as the outer edges of the crystal continue to grow.
-We have measured the distance $h$ between the growth rim and the glass along the outer perimeter during the low pressure and high pressure periods.
-Figure~\ref{fig:crystalGhist} shows the dramatically different distribution of fluid film thicknesses in the two periods.
-The confined film thickness curve at low pressure has two peaks, one is around 10-20 nm and another is around 40-50 nm.
-That is the 'wobble' growth style we mentioned in our previous paper~\cite{Li2017b}.
-And the confined film is supported by the disjoining pressure.
-When the pressure was increased the confined film thickness is less than 10 nm as shown in the blue curve.
+During the three hours (180 minutes) with high saturation index, $\Omega$=0.44, the outer rims of the calcite crystal grew at a constant rate as can be seen in Figure~\ref{fig:calcitesize}.
+The upwards growth shown in the same figure however, goes through three distinct phases: The first 13 minutes the confined surface grows to accommodate the contact and tilting the crystal slightly, then during the period 13-90 minutes there is a steady upwards growth of 2.6~nm/min.
+At $t_1$=90~min the pressure increase pushes the crystal 8~nm downwards and then the vertical growth slows down exponentially and comes to a complete halt.
+We continued to let the crystal grow under this load for 12 hours more, but there was no further growth upwards within the accuracy (1 standard deviation during the last 40 minutes, see inset in Figure~\ref{fig:calcitesize}) of $\pm 0.5$~nm.
+We can therefore conclude that the growth rate is smaller than 0.04~nm/h which equals 0.35~$\mu$m/yrs or 35~cm/Ma.
+Relative to the height of the crystal this growth rate corresponds to a strain rate of $10^{-9}$~s$^{-1}$.
+Thus even though we are below the detection limit of a very accurate technique the growth rate and strain rate is still considerable on a geological time scale.
+This result requires us to pose the question: does the change in growth rate of more than a factor 4000 signify a dramatic slowing down of the crystal growth (working against a force) or does it signify a complete stop?